martinpllu/sst-agent-setup/README.md

 - Rules to help the agent discover logs, app status, endpoints etc.
 - The excellent [Browser MCP](https://browsermcp.io/) for agent browser use.

 > A key principle is that you as the human developer runs `npx sst dev` in your terminal.
 The AI agent then interacts with the app.
-This helps you see for yourself what's going on as the AI develops, and prevents multiple confusing instances.
+This helps you see for yourself what's going on as the AI develops, and avoids the creation of multiple app instances,

 The project is a simple React Router app.
 You can easily apply the setup to any SST application.